 The problem with longer beards is that some of the ‘best beard trimmers’ max out at around 13/32″ or 20 mm.
 I mean, you can’t work with that length if you want to go for the full bearded look, right?

 At the same time, grooming scissors come into play a bit later.
 Somewhere around the Full Lumberjack Style on.

 I’m choosing the Elite Pro as a good solution due to several factors.

-The most important factor are the stainless steel guards it comes with.
+The most important factor is the stainless steel guards it comes with.
 Norelco’s fiberglass combs are good, but there’s nothing better than stainless steel.
-It doesn’t bend, allows for the most crisp cuts ever, and makes a sharp, precise blade even better.
+It doesn’t bend, allows for the crispest cuts ever, and makes a sharp, precise blade even better.

 Flimsy guards are something that no gentleman should ever feel around his facial hair.

 Another good reason is the balance between price and versatility.
 The Elite Pro is priced very moderately, but comes with a huge number of combs for different beard lengths.
 You also get a storage case (a heavy-duty one!), a pair of scissors, and a barber’s cape.

 Speaking of lengths, they range from 1/16″ to 1″.
 You also have two blending combs if you ever decide to do some beard fading.

 Best of all, if you ever decide to start cutting your hair on your own, you can combine beard trimming with DIY hair cutting.

 Being a hair clipper, this neat gadget is way more powerful than any beard trimmer you’ll see.
 While it’s not among Wahl’s powerhouses, for a home use cutting tool it’s pretty beastly and highly recommended amongst out top pick best beard trimmers.